 “I’ve heard that gay people get paid less by brands or don’t get used by brands, and it’s silly because brands want to sell stuff,” Rosie adds.
 “Just because you’re gay doesn’t mean you don’t have an audience.
 Being gay doesn’t affect your buying!”

-Rose points out the hypocrisy of some brands who work with LGBTQ+ creators once a year to tick a diversity box and appear inclusive, while heterosexual vloggers get regular deals.
-“Even though on paper they can say ‘yes, we’re diverse, we use gay YouTubers, we have no prejudice whatsoever’ – they’ll only do it once, or twice a year.”
+Rose points out the hypocrisy of some brands who work with LGBTQ+ creators occasionally to tick a diversity box and appear inclusive, while heterosexual vloggers get regular deals: “Even though on paper they can say, ‘Yes, we’re diverse, we use gay YouTubers, we have no prejudice whatsoever’, they’ll only do it once or twice a year.”

 Echoing this, Rosie feels proud when she sees audiences calling out brands on Twitter for non-inclusive campaigns.
 “Honestly, I think this generation coming up is amazing, and I think it’s because of people on the internet,” she says.
 “They can learn things, and they’re listening to other people and realising what’s fair and unfair.”